 A legal assessor will be present to help with questions of law.
 The NMC will be represented by a case presenter and the nurse or midwife, along with their representative, will have the opportunity to attend in person, or by telephone.

-We give the nurse or midwife at least 14 days’ notice of a preliminary meeting.
+We give the nurse, midwife or nursing associate at least 14 days’ notice of a preliminary meeting.

 What decisions can the Chair make?Back to top

-The Chair can issue directions which we or the nurse or midwife need to follow.
+The Chair can issue directions which we or the nurse, midwife, nursing associate need to follow.